-So George is an eligible person.
+But how much should the de facto son get in a Will?So George is an eligible person.
 But how much should George get?
 What is George’s ‘proper maintenance or advancement in life’ requirement?
 The Court considers:

-1. what is “adequate by reference to (George’s) needs’?
+- what is “adequate by reference to (George’s) needs’?

-2. what is ‘proper in the circumstances’?
+- what is ‘proper in the circumstances’?

-In family law matters there seems to be little rhyme or reason how the Court comes to what is fair.
+How much money should the de facto child get in a Will?In family law matters there seems to be little rhyme or reason how the Court comes to what is fair.
 So too in Family Provision claims.
 It is a dark art.
 There was no “scientific, or arithmetic” formula.
 However, the Court considers:

 - size and nature of Marszalek’s estate

 - competing moral and financial claims of Marszalek’s distant relatives